-BUS216R : Organizational Behavior
+BUS216R: Organizational Behavior

-This course is an introduction to the basic concepts and topics in organizational behavior (OB) and management.
-It is a study of individuals, groups and interactions of these constituencies.
-Students will examine theories of motivation, communication, leadership, power, and change with practical relation to contemporary issues.
-Writing intensive course.
+This course is designed to provide students with an indepth understanding of individual, group, and organizational dynamics within the workplace.
+Students will examine theories of motivation, communication, leadership, power, ethics, diversity, and change with practical relation to contemporary issues related to the behavior of people in organizations.
+This is a writing intensive course.